terrier-org/pyterrier/docs/terrier/rewrite.rst

 If needed, the previous formulation of the query can be restored using ``pt.rewrite.reset()``, discussed below.

-SequentialDependence
+Sequential Dependence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. related:: pyterrier.terrier.TerrierIndex.sdm

+:meth:`~pyterrier.terrier.TerrierIndex.sdm` provides the sequential dependence model of Metzler and Croft,
-This class implements Metzler and Croft's sequential dependence model, designed to boost the scores of
-documents where the query terms occur in close proximity.
-Application of this transformer rewrites
+designed to boost the scores of documents where the query terms occur in close proximity.
+Application of this
-each input query such that:
+transformer rewrites  each input query such that:

 - pairs of adjacent query terms are added as `#1` and `#uw8` complex query terms, with a low weight.
 - the full query is added as `#uw12` complex query term, with a low weight.